On Bott-Chern forms and their applications: Holomorphic vector bundles over a complex manifold

+For polynomials $\Phi$ corresponding to the Chern character form $\ch$ and total Chern form $c$, we denote, respectively, the corresponding Bott-Chern forms by $\bc$ and $\tilde{c}$.

-for holomorphic maps $f: Y\rightarrow X$ of complex manifolds.
-The proof in \cite[Proposition 3.15]{BC} uses the analogue of the homotopy formula in Chern-Weil theory. \begin{remark} In the smooth manifold case, using linear homotopy of connections $\nabla_{t}$, it possible to integrate over $t$ in the homotopy formula in a closed form and to obtain explicit formulas for the Chern-Simons forms (see, e.g., \cite{SS}).
-However in the complex manifold case for any homotopy $h_{t}$ of Hermitian metrics, due to the presence of inverses $h_{t}^{-1}$ in $\Theta_{t}$, it is not possible to integrate over $t$ in the homotopy formula in a closed form and to obtain explicit formulas for the Bott-Chern forms in terms of the Hermitian metrics $h_{1}$ and $h_{2}$ only\footnote{In a separate publication we will show that one can get explicit formulas for Bott-Chern forms using some natural coordinates on the space of positive-definite Hermitian matrices.}. \end{remark} In \cite{GS}, Gillet and Soul\'{e} gave another definition of the Bott-Chern secondary classes which is also well-suited for short exact sequences of holomorphic vector bundles over $X$, which are used for defining the $K$-theory of $X$.
+\begin{remark} In the smooth manifold case, for linear homotopy of connections $\nabla_{t}$, it possible to integrate over $t$ in the homotopy formula and obtain explicit formulas for the Chern-Simons forms (see, e.g., equation (2.1) in \cite{SS}).
+In the complex manifold case the situation is more complicated.
+It is already mentioned in the remark in \cite[Sect.
+3]{BC} that even for a linear homotopy $h_{t}$ of Hermitian metrics, the homotopy formula in Proposition 3.15 in \cite{BC} contains the inverse metrics through $\Theta_{t}=\delb (h_{t}^{-1}\del h_{t})$, which does not allow to integrate over $t$ in a closed form.
+As the result, it is difficult to get explicit formulas for the Bott-Chern forms in terms of Hermitian metrics $h_{1}$ and $h_{2}$ only. \end{remark} In \cite{GS}, Gillet and Soul\'{e} gave a construction of the Bott-Chern secondary classes which is also well-suited for short exact sequences of holomorphic vector bundles over $X$, which are used for defining the $K$-theory of $X$.
 Namely, let $E$ be a holomorphic vector bundle over $X$ with Hermitian metrics $h_{1}$ and $h_{2}$, let $\mathcal{O}(1)$ be the standard holomorphic line bundle of degree $1$ over the complex projective line $\PP^{1}$, and let $\tilde{E}=E\otimes\mathcal{O}(1)$ be the corresponding vector bundle over $X\times\PP^{1}$.
 If $i_{p}:X\rightarrow X\times \C P^{1}$ is the natural inclusion map $i_{p}(x)=(x,p)$ then $i_{p}^{\ast}(\tilde{E})\simeq E$ for all $p \in \PP^{1}$.
-Let $\tilde{h}$ be a Hermitian metric on $\tilde{E}$ such that $i_{0}^{\ast}(\tilde{h})=h_{1}$ and $i_{\infty}^{\ast}(\tilde{h})=h_{2}$ (such a metric is constructed using partition of unity).
+Let $\tilde{h}$ be a Hermitian metric on $\tilde{E}$ such that $i_{0}^{\ast}(\tilde{h})=h_{1}$ and $i_{\infty}^{\ast}(\tilde{h})=h_{2}$ (such a metric is constructed using a partition of unity).\\ In this construction, the Bott-Chern secondary form for the Chern character is